sagemath/trac_to_gh/Issue 4545.md

 }
 ```
 Assignee: cwitty

+The problem in #4312 got resolved along the way, we provide a doctest.

+Original description:

 As noted on #4312, ``@`parallel` and the new preprocessing of constants don't play together very well.
 The fix at #4312 provides **a** fix, but a better fix is needed.